TehloWasTaken/wrapped.gg/README.md

 - Stats files from Minecraft 1.7 onwards, including the numeric block ids and dotted key names that predate 1.13.
 - No third-party scripts on any page.

+### This readme was generated with the help of AI.